Syrko/MovieRoulette/README.md

 Getting Started
 ---------------
-This repository contains the Android Studio project which you can compile on your own, as well as a folder containing the debug-apk of latest version.
+This repository contains the Android Studio project which you can compile on your own, as well as a folder containing the debug-apk of the latest version.
+If you build it yourself you will need an API key from [TMDb](https://developers.themoviedb.org/3), which you need to store in a values resource xml as `<string name="TMDb_API_KEY">YOUR_API_KEY</string>`

 Prerequisites
 -------------